nelsonsilva/nuxeo-dart-slideshow-sample/README.md

 UI is a tag based search UI : you type a tag, click the search button... that's it !

 This sample make use of the BusinessObject adapter exposed thru Nuxeo Rest API.

+## Try it

+In order to install it, you have to :

+ * Download and Run a recent Nuxeo distribution (>= 5.8)

+ * Download the prebuilt bundle [nuxeo-dart-slideshow-sample-1.0-SNAPSHOT.jar](https://drone.io/github.com/nelsonsilva/nuxeo-dart-slideshow-sample/files/target/nuxeo-dart-slideshow-sample-1.0-SNAPSHOT.jar) to the `$NUXEO_HOME/nxserver/bundles` folder

+ * Launch Nuxeo

+ * The application should be available at [http://localhost:8080/nuxeo/slideshow/]()

 ## How to build